-Affiliate marketing fraud can damage brand reputation, increase advertising cost and generate client chargebacks
+Affiliate marketing fraud can damage brand reputation, increase advertising costs and generate client chargebacks.

-In today’s era of social media influencers, brands take them as incredibly valuable affiliate partners.
-Little do they know that not all influencers are equal, or real.
-Influencer fraud means that when fraudsters have inflated their numbers (followers, engagement numbers, etc) to portray themselves as lucrative partners.
-They tend to charge high premiums for promotional ads but the outcomes are not significant because their followers aren’t real.
+Brands take them as precious affiliate partners in today's era of social media influencers.
+Little do they know that not all influencers are equal or accurate.
+Influencer fraud means that when fraudsters have inflated their numbers (followers, engagement numbers, etc.) to portray themselves as lucrative partners.
+They tend to charge high premiums for promotional ads, but the outcomes are not significant because their followers aren't real.

-To conclude, the only prevention of affiliate marketing fraud is early detection of fraud and stopping fraud before it causes significant damage.
-Investing in fraud solutions and tools helps bridge the gap and generate insights in real-time by validating affiliates and eliminate fraud.
+To conclude, the only prevention of affiliate marketing fraud is early detection and stopping fraud before it causes significant damage.
+Investing in fraud solutions and tools helps bridge the gap and generate insights in real-time by validating affiliates and eliminating fraud.